SwedbankPay/developer.swedbankpay.com/_includes/mobile-sdk-observing-the-payment-process.md

     func paymentComplete() {
         // Payment is complete; you should hide the SwedbankPaySDKController }
-    func paymentCanceled() {
+    func paymentcancelled() {
-        // Payment canceled by user; you should hide the SwedbankPaySDKController }
+        // Payment cancelled by user; you should hide the SwedbankPaySDKController }

     func paymentFailed(error: Error) {